 All applications for admission should be submitted online directly to the Yale Graduate School Office of Admissions.

-GRE scores are no longer required but may be submitted; for persons whose native language is not English, TOEFL scores are required (unless you obtained your undergraduate degree with at least 3-years in residence at an English-language program).
-The GRE subject test is not required.
+GRE scores are no longer required but may be submitted; a GRE subject test is not required.
+For persons whose native language is not English, TOEFL scores are required (unless you obtained your undergraduate degree with at least 3-years in residence at an English-language program).

 Almost all students in these programs are self-supported, either by personal funds or by outside fellowships.
 Although some students serve as Research Assistants or Teaching Fellows, this is unusual, not guaranteed, and only a small portion of the cost of the program.